 - Line a cookie sheet with parchment paper.

-- Cream the butter and sugar together until light and fluffy.2 sticks Butter, ½ cup White Sugar
+- Cream the butter and sugar together until light and fluffy.227 g (2 sticks) Unsalted Butter, 100 g (½ cup) Granulated Sugar

-- Add the flour and beat until dough-like clumps start to form.2 ¼ cups All-purpose Flour
+- Add the flour and beat until dough-like clumps start to form.270 g (2 ¼ cups) All-purpose Flour

 - Tip the mixture out onto a floured work surface and use your hands to gently knead it together into a smooth ball of dough - this shouldn't take long, only 30 seconds or less.